OnlineCop/kqlives/KQ/maps/readme.txt

 You will see a 4x10 grid with the tiles, outlined in a thick red border.
 All tilesets should have the first tile blank; it will ALWAYS be used as the default, or "none".
 You may click on any of these tiles to select it, and use the +/- keys to advance through the available tiles.
 This is a dynamic tileset, which means that if the PCX image being used is ever changed/modified, it will appear here and you will have more (or fewer) tiles to choose from.
 Currently, KQ maps only support 16x16 tiles, so you will have to work within those boundaries.

 Below the 4x10 grid, you are shown which editing mode you are currently in.
-If it is "Layer 1", "Layer 2", "Layer 3", "Entities", "Obstacles, "Shadows", "Zones" or "Markers", you are in a mode which will allow you to draw onto the map.
+If it is "Layer 1", "Layer 2", "Layer 3", "Entities", "Obstacles", "Shadows", "Zones", "Markers" or "Bound", you are in a mode which will allow you to draw onto the map.
 Anything else is simply a viewing mode, and nothing will be modified on the map if you click on a tile in the view-window.

 Immediately below the editing mode, you will see the "page" of tiles you are on and the selected tile in (parentheses).